 How to Apply: Owner Playbook

-Here's a practical approach to retirement planning for incorporated owners:
+Here's a practical approach to retirement strategies for incorporated owners:

 1. Define your retirement goals: What lifestyle do you want to maintain?
 What legacy do you want to leave?
 How long do you expect to live (plan conservatively)?